mouhebmhd/weeLearn/help.md

 Git Stash is used to hide local changes
 1. Working Directory : najem na5ter anahom les fichiers li yatl3ou  : We can Select
 2. Staging Area : when commiting , all changes will be transfered to the local repo We cannot Select

+git restore => any modification (not saved) in the working directory  will be removed git restore --staged => any modification in the staging area will be restored to the wroking directory